aldencshaji/SKY130_RTL_Design_and_Synthesis_Workshop/README.md

       ![](images/sequential_optimisation.PNG)

-   # 5. Day 4 - GLS, blocking vs non-blocking and Synthesis-Simulation mismatch
+   # 5. Day 4 - GLS Blocking vs Non Blocking and Synthesis Simulation Mismatch
    Gate Level Simulation is run for verifiction of logic in the circuit and to check the timings and the GLS must be run with delay annotation.

   ## 5.1.
 Synthesis - Simulation Mismatch